css416/NBA-Trivia/README.md

 ```sh
 http://localhost:3000/
 ```
-<small>Note: By default, React uses port 3000 when running a development server.
+> Note: By default, React uses port 3000 when running a development server.
 If port 3000 is already in use, the terminal then asks for permission to use the next available port.</small>